 While no one can replace a professional videographer, we've seen fantastic videos in courses shot completely with an iPhone.
 Here are a few tips for the process:

-- Keep it simple.
+Keep it simple.
 You don't need lots of movement to make a good video.
 Work on framing the shot well and getting good sound.
-We've found this video and this video helpful for explaining what that means.
+We've found this video helpful for explaining what that means.

 This tutorial on shooting video with iPhone from Wistia is also really helpful.